Thomas Ricketts

 Tommy Ricketts worked as a fisherman in White Bay, Newfoundland, before the First World War began.
 Before his 18th birthday in 1918, he had earned a Victoria Cross.

-Middle Arm, White Bay, Newfoundland
+Middle Arm, Newfoundland and Labrador

 Early life

 Thomas Ricketts was the son of John and Amelia (Cassell) Ricketts.
-He was born in April 1901 in Middle Arm, a small fishing community about 350 km northwest of St. John’s.
+He was born on 15 April 1901 in Middle Arm, a small fishing community about 350 km northwest of St. John’s.
 From a young age, Thomas and his older brother George worked with their father as fishermen.
 His family and friends called him "Tommy" and described him as shy and hard-working.

 Volunteering for service